1989 Dime Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 • 1989-S DCAM Dime: San Francisco proof with deep cameo contrast

 Condition and preservation significantly affect value across all varieties.
-Proof specimens maintain premium status when properly stored.
+Proof specimens maintain premium status when properly stored and handled.

 1989-P Dime Value